376 REVIEWS

 Miranda Rights and Custodial Interrogation

-The nuances of Miranda rights, especially in custodial settings, can significantly impact your case.
-We meticulously review the circumstances of your interrogation to identify any rights violations.
+Miranda rights matter most in custodial settings.
+We review the circumstances of your interrogation to find any violations.

 The Role of Coercion and Promises

-Coercion or promises by law enforcement can render a confession inadmissible.
-We investigate to uncover such factors, leveraging them to strengthen your defense.
+Coercion or promises by police can make a confession inadmissible.
+We investigate for those factors and use them to strengthen your defense.

 Seeking Legal Recourse